 Transfer student information

 Transfer students can apply to the major after they have been admitted to UW.
 Please consult the transfer admission website for more information about applying to the UW.
-Local studenst should plan to attend the weekly Transfer Thursday sessions if possible.
+Local students should plan to attend the weekly Transfer Thursday sessions, if possible.
 Washington State Community College students should use the online equivalency guide to help plan for transfer.
 Students transferring in as juniors should complete the upper division prerequisite courses prior to enrolling at UW.

-All transfer students are encouraged to talk with a UW Environmental Health adviser before applying.
+All transfer students are encouraged to talk with a UW Environmental Public Health adviser before applying.
 To schedule an appointment either in person or over the phone, see the Contact an Adviser page.